Tomomi-K1/podzoo-fullstack/plan/whatneedsTobeDone.md

 ### what I am learning
 - when creating backend, make it clear what kind of data will be sent back. e.g {user:{ name, id etc..}} If I had a easy documentation for my own API it would be helpful.
 - when using external API, before creating backend API and frontend structure, think about naming of columns in database so it would be easier to understand but could also utilize same naming as external api response.
+- variable that is created useState() won't be updated right away so I cannot use the variable new value after using the setter in the same function.
+For example, I may try to use `data` by declaring like `const[ data, setData] = useState(null)` in `handleSubmit function`.
+Inside `handleSubmit`, I want to `setData` to new data and use that value in `handleSubmit`.
+However `data` won't be updated inside `handleSubmit` function.
+- for image fallback, you can use `onerror = ...`